 Last but not least, lets checkout CyberGhost.
 This is one of the best VPN Cuba service provider is headquartered in Romania and boasts a respectable server park and overall features.

 It has optimized servers for torrents and streaming, which securely unblock apps like Skype and Netflix in suppressive countries like Cuba.
 There’s even a special more selection feature built into CyberGhost apps that can fine-tune the way you use VPNs.

-Speaking of servers, CyberGhost’s servers park tends to fluctuate quite frequently, however, you can expect over 3200 servers at any given time.
+Speaking of servers, CyberGhost’s servers park tends to fluctuate quite frequently, however, you can expect over 5,500+ servers at any given time.
 But in Cuba, it doesn’t have any physical servers.
 In Bahamas though, CyberGhost has 24 servers that will help you watch Cuban TV, News and Sports.

 Bets of all, you can connect up to 7 devices at the same time with CyberGhost and protect your entire house with just one subscription plan.
 CyberGhost price is available for $2.75/mo with 45-days refund policy.